CPE Services Logo

 • The RAS rate effects treatment time in aeration reactors.

-• RAS tube selection: you should control or take tubes out of service in order to optimize RAS concentration and blanket control.
+• RAS tube selection: you should control or take tubes out of service in order to optimize RAS concentration and blanket level control.

 • “Solids Flux / State Point" concept: can be useful in predicting the typical clarifier blanket thickening failure, or “what if?” situations.